Agile vs Waterfall

 - Sustainability.
 The model places value on setting a sustainable pace for software development instead of pushing for faster deadlines in exchange for an unfinished project.

 - Testing.
 The method insists on testing through every phase of the project.

 - The methodology is focused on the client process.
 It makes sure that the client is continuously involved in every stage.
 Customers have an opportunity to see the work being delivered and to make decisions and changes throughout development.

 - Development is often more user-focused.
-This is the result of more and frequent direction from the customer.
+This is the result of more frequent involvement of the customer.

 - It guarantees that the quality of the development is clearly maintained.